-This homemade brown gravy recipe can be made without drippings.
+Create your own rich and savory brown gravy at home, no need for drippings in this recipe!
 And it tastes delicious!
-Just make a roux and add a few herbs and spices with beef broth.
+Make a roux and add a few herbs and spices with beef broth.
 A little cooking time develops intense flavors in the gravy.

 Brown Gravy Without Pan Drippings?